Debrithil/coronatracker2/README.md

 # C O V I D - 1 9  T R A C K E R

-This tracker provides the number of confirmed cases, deaths and recovered from coronavirus globally and by country.
+This tracker provides the number of confirmed cases and deaths from coronavirus in globally and by country.
 The data are based on research by Johns Hopkins University (JHU) and the World Health Organization’s (WHO) Coronavirus Disease (COVID-2019) situation reports.

-This project was created for a mobile programming course as an assignment

 ### Build with
 * [React Native](https://reactnative.dev/)